felipeucelli/media-converter/README.md

 A simple video and audio file converter gui

 ## Description
-This application uses the moviepy library to convert audio and video files
+This application uses the ffmpeg binary to convert audio and video files

 You can convert various audio and media files to mp3 or mp4 formats